 We rented a car and left Granada and drove to Nicaragua’s #2 tourist and expat destination, San Juan del Sur on the southern Pacific coast.
-I didn’t love it either – too small.
+Once again, I did not fall in love; it was too small.
 We explored some coastal areas hoping property would be so beautiful – and cheap – that we couldn’t pass it up, but the roads were horrendous and we soon realized we were not anxious to be “pioneers.”

-I had hopes that our next destination, the city of Leon, might be “The Place” featuring colonial architecture and nearby Pacific Beaches, but it was very hot and dry, and not very pretty either!
+I had hopes that our next destination, the city of Leon, might be “The Place” featuring colonial architecture and nearby Pacific Beaches, but it was extremely hot and dry, and not very pretty either!

 Our final destination was a beautiful drive east, past many volcanoes to the highlands of Matagalpa in coffee-growing country.
 We welcomed the cooler temperatures and beautiful vistas, ate locally grown chocolate, and drank the best coffee!

-We had an “Aha!” experience.
-We don’t want to settle down in one place!
-We want to keep traveling!
+It was an “Aha!” experience.
+We do not want to settle down in one place!
+We want to keep on traveling!
 We are still enticed by European possibilities and have decided not to rule out South America, or Southern Asia either.
-We don’t know what we want, but we need to experience the cafe scene and pedestrian lifestyle of large, medium and small, as well as rural villages – and coastal beach communities.
+We don’t know what we want, but we need to experience the cafe scene and pedestrian lifestyle of large, medium and small cities, as well as rural villages – and coastal beach communities.